GHz detection rates and dynamic photon-number resolution with superconducting nanowire arrays: Introduction

-In order to achieve PNR capability with SNSPDs, spatial-multiplexing designs consisting of several pixels, connected in parallel or in series, have been investigated~\cite{marsili2009superconducting, jahanmirinejad2012photon, mattioli2016photon, stasi2022high}, and operation of parallel designs at detection rates up to \SI{200}{\mega \cps} have also been demonstrated using an additional anti-latching architecture \cite{perrenoud2021operation, stasi2022high}.
-Time-multiplexing has also been utilized in waveguide-integrated SNSPDs arrays, with discrimination of high photon number states already being demonstrated \cite{cheng2022100}, at the cost of limiting the detection rate of the entire array to a maximum of $\sim$\SI{10}{\mega \cps}.
+In order to achieve PNR capability with SNSPDs, spatial-multiplexing designs consisting of several pixels, connected in parallel or in series, have been investigated~\cite{divochiy2008superconducting, marsili2009superconducting, jahanmirinejad2012photon, mattioli2016photon, stasi2022high}, and operation of parallel designs at detection rates up to \SI{200}{\mega \cps} have also been demonstrated using an additional anti-latching architecture \cite{perrenoud2021operation, stasi2022high}.
+Time-multiplexing has also been utilized in waveguide-integrated SNSPDs arrays, with discrimination of high photon number states already being demonstrated \cite{cheng2023100}, at the cost of limiting the detection rate of the entire array to a maximum of $\sim$\SI{10}{\mega \cps}.

-However, both series and parallel SNSPDs are still limited in the maximum detection rates achievable and can only resolve photon numbers with light pulse durations of up to a few hundred picoseconds at most~\cite{marsili2009superconducting}, a limitation that could severely limit the use of such detectors.
-In fact, photons obtained from cavity-enhanced SPDC~\cite{Pomarico_2012,Monteiro:14,slattery2019background} or SFWM~\cite{steiner2021ultrabright, brydges2022integrated}, used for quantum communication or to generate squeezed light, often have long coherence times on the order of a few nanoseconds.
+However, both series and parallel SNSPDs are still limited in the maximum detection rates achievable and can only resolve photon numbers with light pulse duration of up to a few hundred picoseconds at most~\cite{divochiy2008superconducting}, a limitation that could severely limit the use of such detectors.
+In fact, photons obtained from cavity-enhanced SPDC~\cite{Pomarico_2012,Monteiro:14,slattery2019background} or SFWM~\cite{steiner2021ultrabright, brydges2022integrated}, often have long coherence times on the order of a few nanoseconds.
 Such photons can be used in LOQC \cite{slussarenko2019photonic}, GBS \cite{arrazola2021quantum, madsen2022quantum}, and in quantum repeater protocols for long distance communication~\cite{sangouard2011quantum, clausen2014source}, which generally require very narrow bandwidth photons in order to match those of quantum memories.
-Independent multi-pixel arrays~\cite{shaw2015arrays, zhang201916, grunenfelder2023fast, craiciu2023high} have been investigated to remove the limitations of series and parallel SNSPDs in terms of maximum detection rate, at the cost of a more complex read-out\cite{zhang201916, grunenfelder2023fast, craiciu2023high}.
+Independent multi-pixel SNSPD arrays have been investigated to remove the limitations of series and parallel designs in terms of maximum detection rate, at the cost of a more complex read-out\cite{dauler2007multi, zhang201916, grunenfelder2023fast, craiciu2023high}.
 However, a full analysis of the PNR capabilities of independent multi-pixel arrays and a demonstration of operation with long light pulses is crucially still lacking.